flokleiser/nextjs-flo/README.md

 - [x] Navbar fixed on top of screen?
 - [x] adjust spacing for focus button based on new navbar
 - [x] onTap animation

+### Focus/Dim Buttons:
+- [x] get some padding on top of id for focus button? (make new div with 1rem padding and take away 1rem padding from subtitle div) or
+- [x] Implement focus button on all pages

 ### Background:
 - [x] Gradient like github page